Arkaaito/mentor_encyclopedia/all_things_forum_mentors/forum_mentors_faq.md

 **How do I get paid?**

 Forum Mentors are currently paid per post—the exact amount depends on the complexity level of the Nanodegree program.
-Payments are issued on or around the 15th of each month.
+Payments are issued on or around the 15th of each month, and payment periods run from the 27th to 27th of each month.
 If you are also a 1:1 Mentor or Code Reviewer, you may receive a lump sum in your Paypal.

 **What qualifies as a paid post?**